 David Reed, uncle of Reed Parlier, who is a 1983 graduate of the Belk College of Business at UNC Charlotte and a certified public accountant with Bank of America.

-The Niner Nation Remembrance Commission will hold its initial organizational meeting on May 29, 2019.
-The summer months will be used to complete research requested by the Commission, such as how other institutions have chosen to remember and memorialize tragic events.
-The Commission’s regular meeting schedule will commence at the beginning of the Fall 2019 semester.
-It is hoped that the Commission’s initial recommendations can be submitted to the Chancellor by the end of 2019.
-All meetings will be conducted in accordance with the North Carolina Open Meetings Law.
+The Niner Nation Remembrance Commission will held its initial organizational meeting on May 29, 2019.
+The summer months were used to complete research requested by the Commission, such as how other institutions have chosen to remember and memorialize tragic events.
+The Commission’s regular meeting schedule commenced at the beginning of the Fall 2019 semester and its recommendations were submitted and approved by Chancellor Dubois at the end of 2019.
+All meetings were conducted in accordance with the North Carolina Open Meetings Law.

-To complete its charge, the Commission’s scope of work may include, but not be limited to, the following:
+To complete its charge, the Commission’s scope of work included, but was not limited to, the following:

 - Soliciting input from and engaging with the Parlier and Howell families and the injured students and their families.